7anya/P.S.its-easy/README.md

 -   ## Project Bank (Currently has PS2 Sem 1 2020 Details)

     -   Here you will be able to view and the **PS-2 Sem 1 2020** Stations and their Projects.
 This will be updated at each PS cycle to the one thats currently going on.
 Now it's just dummy data from last year.
 When PS2 Sem 1 Details come in June this year we will update it and the station details will be updated approximately every 4 hrs automatically.
-    -   You can apply filters like domain, stipend and also search the name and location of the Station.
+    -   You can apply filters like domain, stipend, branch and also search the name and location of the Station.
     -   In each Station you can see all its details when you click on the dropdown.
     -   You also get 2 buttons to checkout the previous year's chronicles and responses of the same station if available.
-    -   There is also a **Download CSV** button with which you can download all these.
-Then you can rearrange these stations by moving the rows according to your preferences and then uploading in PSD website with the [PS Companion](https://github.com/Joe2k/PS-Companion) Chrome Extension!
+    -   There is also a **Download CSV** button with which you can download all the Station Details.
+Then you can rearrange these stations by moving the rows according to your preferences and then you can upload it in the PSD website with the [PS Companion](https://github.com/Joe2k/PS-Companion) Chrome Extension which is also built and maintained by us.
+So we will make sure both of these are compatible with each other all the time!
         ![Project Bank](images/projectBank.png)

 -   ## PS-1 Responses